 Predatory meetings and conferences

 Predatory meetings are organized by companies that have no interest in science but are just after your money.
-These companies, mostly located in Asia, make money from the registration fee and the hotel packages they sell.
+These companies, mostly located in India, make money from the registration fee and the hotel packages they sell.
 They will generate a conference website and put names of speakers on their website that will make them look trustworthy.
 Most of these speakers have however not agreed to speak at these conferences, but their photos and biosketches are pasted on the site anyway.
 Once you arrive at the meeting the promised reputable speakers are not there, the interesting sessions announced on the website are not taking place, there are very few conference attendants, and the overall organization is terrible.
-In some cases, once you arrive, you find out that there is no conference and no hotel has been booked, leaving you stranded.
+In some cases, once you arrive, you find out that there is no conference at all and no hotel has been booked, leaving you stranded.
 Especially inexperienced researchers and researchers from developing countries fall prey to these scams.

 How can you tell a predatory meeting from a legitimate one?